libbyeak/andhacks25/src/content/blog/submit_proj.md

 ---
 title: 'What if I have more questions? '
-description: "Please reach out to us with any questions/concerns at <a href=mailto:computing@wm.edu>computing@wm.edu</a>!"
+description: "Please reach out to us with any questions or concerns at <a href=mailto:computing@wm.edu>computing@wm.edu</a>!"
 ---

 Lorem ipsum dolor sit amet,